garry1411/xanthorox/README.md

 # What Makes Xanthorox Better Than Other AIs?

-1. Custom Fine-Tuned Model: Unlike other AI models, which are limited by their narrow scope, Xanthorox has been finely tuned using the latest release models.
+1. **Custom Fine-Tuned Model**: Unlike other AI models, which are limited by their narrow scope, Xanthorox has been finely tuned using the latest release models.
 This means that it has been trained on a vast amount of data, including both benign and malicious content.

 2. Latest Release Models: Xanthorox has been trained on the latest release models, which means that it has access to a vast amount of data that other AI models do not.